Holly-Wooden/-Hacker-The-Movie-/README.md

-# Hacker-The-Movie
-- Open Source Movie Script
+# **Hacker** *The Open Source Movie Project*
+- Goal is raise awareness on how cutting edge technology can be used to scam/trick people unaware.
+- Should be:
+   - [ ] Entertaining
+   - [ ] Realistic and Feasibly Possible
+   - [ ] A clever trick

 - Exercise in predicting ways people can use technology for no good.
 - Write a Scene- Exercise that creative other half of the brain.
 - Make someone laugh or teach someone something clever.